rdiez/Tools/README.md

 - **[VNC/RemoteControlPrompt.sh](VNC/)**

-    Helps the user connect to a listening VNC viewer.
+    Helps the user connect to a listening VNC viewer (reverse VNC connection).

-    There is also another script called `LinuxDesktopOverSshWithXephyr.sh` there.
+    There are other helper scripts in this subdirectory for VNC and remote X11:

+    - **vnc-addr-to-clipboard.sh**

+        Convenience script to build a reverse VNC connection address.

+    - **StartXvncSession.sh**

-    And yet another script to start a remote desktop with a TigerVNC / TightVNC Xvnc virtual desktop.
+        Remote Linux desktop with a TigerVNC or TightVNC Xvnc virtual desktop

+    - **LinuxDesktopOverSshWithXephyr.sh**

+        Remote Linux desktop with X11 over SSH and Xephyr (not actually VNC).

 - **[VirtualMachineManager/start-and-connect-to-vm.sh](VirtualMachineManager/)**